Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx27-get-htlc-commitment.md

 </p>

 ## 👉 Get Our Commitment Transaction

 Similar to the earlier command line exercises, let's open `transactions.txt` (in `src/exercises`) and get our Funding Transaction TxID.
 It should be recorded at the top of the file.

-If you don't have a Funding Transaction or First Commitment (Refund) Transaction yet, you'll need to complete these steps first.
+If you don't have a Funding Transaction yet, you'll need to complete these steps first.
 You can do this by following the below:

-1) Run `cargo run -- funding` in a **Shell**.
+1. Run `cargo run -- funding` in a **Shell**.
-2) Record the **TxID** and **Transaction Hex** of the **Funding Transaction Hex** in your `transactions.txt` file.
+2. Record the **TxID** and **Transaction Hex** of the **Funding Transaction Hex** in your `transactions.txt` file.
-3) Run `cargo run -- commitment -t txid` a **Shell**, but be sure to replace `txid` with the **Funding Transaction** **TxID** from Step 1.
-4) Record the **TxID** and **Transaction Hex** from the **First Commitment (Refund) Transaction** in your `transactions.txt` file.

 Once you have your **Funding Transaction TxID**, go to a **Shell** in your Repl and type in the below command. **Be sure to replace `txid` with the TxID of your Funding Transaction**!
 ```
 cargo run -- htlc -t txid
 ```

 Under the hood, this command is running the code in `src/interactive/htlc.rs` - feel free to explore this file, if you'd like!

 If you do check out the file, you'll see that it's creating two sets of keys - one for us (Alice) and one for Bob.
-To do this, it's using the functions we created earler!
+To do this, it's using the functions we created earlier!
 Once the keys are created, it fetches the **Funding UTXO**, which it can easily do because we provided the **Funding TxID** in the command!
-For this course, all funding outputs are guarenteed to be at output index 0, so we don't need to provide the index in the command.
+For this course, all funding outputs are guaranteed to be at output index 0, so we don't need to provide the index in the command.

 If you scroll through the rest of the code, you'll see it calls a few other functions that we've completed during this course:

-- `create_commitment_transaction`: This creates an unsigned commitment transaction. **Crucually, it's now updated to add any relevant HTLCs too!**
+- `create_commitment_transaction`: This creates an unsigned commitment transaction. **Crucially, it's now updated to add any relevant HTLCs too!**
 - `create_funding_script`: This creates the 2-of-2 multisig script, which is needed to generate a signature and pass into the witness.
-- `sign_holder_commitmentment`: This generates our (Alice's) signature and adds it to the witness (along with Bob's signature and the witness script), resulting in a fully signed transaction ready to be broadcasted!
+- `sign_holder_commitment`: This generates our (Alice's) signature and adds it to the witness (along with Bob's signature and the witness script), resulting in a fully signed transaction ready to be broadcast!

 Once you run the command, you should see an output like this...
 ```
 ✅ Commitment Transaction Created